 These concerns don't necessarily mean trying an herbal treatment is a bad idea — you just need to be careful.
 Talk to your doctor before taking an herbal remedy to make sure it's safe for you.

-Relaxation therapy techniques include meditation, biofeedback, hypnosis and progressive muscle relaxation.
+Besides massage, relaxation therapy techniques include meditation, biofeedback, hypnosis and progressive muscle relaxation.
 It's unclear whether any of these techniques directly help with asthma, but they do seem to reduce stress and promote a sense of well-being.